You have come to the right place to find the best kids toys. Read on for my speech therapist's insider tips.

 WHY?
 I love using houses or barns in speech therapy for toddlers.
 They are inherently a relevant, meaningful "category" for learning vocabulary.
 Also, teaching basic story grammar is easy!

 WHY?
 We learn best when we pair motor skills with language learning.
-Also, active children love to play so mixing language with activity creates a wonderful, meaningful language learning opportunity.
+Also, active children love to play so mixing language with an activity creates a wonderful, meaningful language learning opportunity.

 HOW?
 Talk about what you are doing as you are doing it.
 For example, as you bounce on a ball, say "bounce."
 Add descriptive language such as high" or "fast."